Stock (food): Preparation

 Meat: Cooked meat still attached to bones is also used as an ingredient, especially with chicken stock.
 Meat cuts with a large amount of connective tissue, such as shoulder cuts, are also used.

 Mirepoix: Mirepoix is a combination of onions, carrots, celery, and sometimes other vegetables added to flavor the stock.
 Sometimes, the less desirable parts of the vegetables that may not otherwise be eaten (such as carrot skins and celery cores and leaves) are used, as the solids are removed from stock.

 Herbs and spices: The herbs and spices used depend on availability and local traditions.
-In classical cuisine, the use of a bouquet garni (or bag of herbs) consisting of parsley, bay leaves, a sprig of thyme, and possibly other herbs, is common.
+In classical cuisine, the use of a bouquet garni ('bag of herbs') consisting of parsley, bay leaves, a sprig of thyme, and possibly other herbs, is common.
 This is often placed in a sachet to make it easier to remove once the stock is cooked.

 Types

 Basic stocks are usually named for the primary meat type.
 A distinction is usually made between fond blanc, or white stock, made by using raw bones and mirepoix, and fond brun, or brown stock, which gets its color by roasting the bones and mirepoix before boiling; the bones may also be coated in tomato paste before roasting.
 Chicken is most commonly used for fond blanc, while beef or veal are most commonly used in fond brun.